insected/bobbae_gcp-wiki/IoT-Networking.md

-### 3G & 4G

-[3G](https://en.wikipedia.org/wiki/3G) was the first “high speed” cellular network, and is a name that refers to a number of technologies that meet IMT-2000 standards.
-4G is the generation of cellular standards that followed 3G, and is what most people use today for mobile cellular data.
-You can use 3G and 4G for IoT devices, but the application needs a constant power source or must be able to be recharged regularly.

 ### GSM

 The [Global System for Mobile Communications](https://en.wikipedia.org/wiki/GSM) (GSM) is a standard developed by the European Telecommunications Standards Institute (ETSI) to describe the protocols for second-generation (2G) digital cellular networks used by mobile devices such as mobile phones and tablets.
 It was first deployed in Finland in December 1991.